MicrosoftDocs/windows-itpro-docs/education/windows/change-home-to-edu.md

 ### Reinstall

-The Education upgrade does not apply to reinstalling Windows.
+The Education upgrade doesn't apply to reinstalling Windows.
 Use the original Windows edition when reinstalling Windows.
 The original product key or [firmware-embedded product key](#what-is-a-firmware-embedded-activation-key) will be used to activate Windows.

 If students require a *Windows Pro Education* key that can work on a new install of Windows, they should use [Kivuto OnTheHub](http://onthehub.com) to request a key prior to graduation.